≡ Menu

 £67,275

-(Note: Another way to envisage this is to compare annual returns of 7.5% and 10% with a compound interest calculator).
+(Note: You can also envisage this by comparing annual returns of 7.5% and 10% using a compound interest calculator).

-As you can see, paying tax on gains every year makes a pretty stunning difference.
+Paying taxes on gains every year makes a stunning difference:

 • After 20 years, Freddie’s pot is worth £42,479.
 He feels pretty good about quadrupling his money, thank you very much.

-Christine has an enormous 58% more money than Freddie, due to her prudence in sheltering her portfolio from tax.
+Christine has an enormous 58% more money than Freddie.
+That’s entirely due to her prudence in sheltering her portfolio from tax.

-Besides, most dedicated investors will eventually invest far more than £10,000, so capital gains tax will become more of an issue over time.
+Most investors will invest far more than £10,000 over their lifetimes.
+So capital gains tax and dividend tax will become more of an issue as portfolios grow.

-I’d guess most salary earners who are canny enough to start investing in their 20s and early 30s will end up as higher-rate taxpayers, for example.
+Most salary earners who are canny enough to start investing in their 20s will end up as higher-rate taxpayers.
+And tax rates than might seem trivial as a basic-rate payer, such as dividend tax, ramp up with your salary.

 • Paying tax on dividends or share gains can take a big chunk out of your returns.

-• Those with very large sums invested outside of ISAs or SIPPs should read my article on defusing capital gains and make the most of their allowances.
+• Those with large sums invested outside of ISAs or SIPPs should read my articles on defusing capital gains and offsetting gains with losses to lessen the pain.

-The tax benefits of ISAs and pensions are theoretically the same, but the latter have a few perks for most people that might make them more attractive – a tax-free lump sum, and for higher-earners the likelihood of a lower tax rate in retirement – at the cost of more restrictions.
+The core tax benefits of ISAs and pensions are theoretically the same.
+But pensions do have a few perks that make them slightly more attractive from a tax perspective – crucially the tax-free lump sum, and for higher-earners the likelihood of paying a lower tax rate in retirement – at the cost of restrictions on accessing your money.

-However I still regularly hear people saying they don’t need a tax shelter, perhaps because of small initial sums or because of the annual fees.
+However I do sometimes still hear people saying they don’t need a tax shelter – often flagging small initial sums or extra admin hassle as justification.

 • 1 Ethan's Money September 11, 2012, 7:15 pm